mcculloughembedded/3435/instructions/order.md

 On the order page there is an option to have JLCPCB assemble the PCBs.
 One thing to note here is that the USB-C connector is not on the same side as the rest of the components.
-JLCPCB charges more for assembly on both sides of the PCB.
+JLCPCB charges more to assemble both sides of the PCB.

 The most economic way to do this is to have JLCPCB assemble the bottom side only.
 Be warned though, soldering a USB-C connector is not a trivial task!